Sculptor-AI/aiportal/README.md

 npm run wrangler:dev
 ```

-## API Keys
+## User Authentication and API Keys

-Users can provide their own API keys in the application's Settings → API Tokens section.
-These keys will be stored in their account and will be used instead of any environment variables.
+This app requires users to create an account to use the service.
+API keys are securely stored on the server (encrypted in Cloudflare KV) and are never exposed on the client.
+The server acts as a proxy for all AI API requests, keeping API keys secure.

+## Security Features

+- JWT-based authentication with token expiration
+- Server-side AES-GCM encryption of API keys
+- Password hashing using SHA-256
+- API tokens are never sent to the client
+- All API requests are authenticated
+- CORS protection for API endpoints

 ## License